Close-up of a piano keyboard showing black and white keys.

 • Fall RCM Exam: November 29th - December 11th, by appt.

-• TMEA Spring Theory Exam: February 8th
+• TMTA Spring Theory Exam: February 8th

 • ADMTA Baroque/Classical Festival: February 14th

-• TMEA Performance Contest: February 21st
+• TMTA Performance Contest: February 21st

 • ADMTA Romantic/Modern Festival: April 4th